Request Info 866-858-5323

 Interactive Curriculum

-The NYLF Medicine curriculum is designed for you to step into the life of a medical practitioner through hands-on medical and health care activities.
+The NYLF Medicine & Health Care curriculum is designed for you to step into the life of a medical practitioner through hands-on medical and health care activities.
 You'll use your personal strengths and academic skills to participate in true-to-life simulations that are geared toward giving you the real-world experiences of a health care provider.
 LEARN MORE

 Tuition